Are you trying to blend the right set of skills to fit into the fastest growing digital world?

 Try observing such marketing tactics next time you go online and do share any exciting examples you see.

 Shreya is currently part of a Marketing team at School of COmmunication and REputation, Mumbai (SCoRe).
 She has completed her Masters in Marketing and Advertising from Mumbai Educational Trust (MET) University.
-She believes that learning should never stop in life.
-Hence, learning something new every day is her moto.
-She loves to travel (has visited 7 countries and counting), enjoys the thrill while performing adventure sports, music and dance takes her to different world.
+She loves to travel, enjoys the thrill while performing adventure sports, and loves music and dance.